Object-Detection-01/AIR-Ship/README.md

 ---

 ## 🛠️ Installation
-Follow the steps below to set up the AIR-Ship framework:
+Follow the steps below to set up the ViS-FogNet framework:

 1. Clone this repository:
    ```bash